maxzinkus/dnd-adventures/Seabreeze-FollowUpOrtuk.md

 of dark purple.

 If the players side with Uta, the paladin quickly dies.
 Uta says "Thank you for your help.
-Everything I've stolen is buried just outside town the way you came in, behind the large rock north off the trail.
+Some of what I've stolen is buried just outside town the way you came in, behind the large rock north off the trail.
 You almost caught me coming back from there, I wasn't expecting travelers."
 Then she laughs, her cape shimmers around her, and she flies off into the night, disappearing.

 Once the battle is over, the townsfolk pour out of houses and out of the inn.
 All they saw was you all run into battle, and then Uta fly off into the night.
 They hail you as heroes.
 A finely dressed elder man says "Thank you for what you've done.
-You may stay in the inn free of charge tonight, we will bury these valiant soldiers of light, slain in battle.
+You may stay in the inn free of charge tonight, we will bury these/this valiant soldier/s of light, slain in battle.
 Tomorrow morning we will reward you properly.

 The following morning, the players can retrieve the treasure and be rewarded by the town.